Coinduction: an elementary approach: Abstract

 \section{Abstract}

 The main aim of this paper is to promote a certain style of doing coinductive proofs, similar to inductive proofs as commonly done by mathematicians.
 For this purpose we provide a reasonably direct justification for coinductive proofs written in this style, i.e., converting a coinductive proof into a non-coinductive argument is purely a matter of routine.
-Our main interest is in applying this coinductive style of arguments in infinitary lambda-calculus.

-In the second part of the paper we present a new coinductive proof of confluence of B{\"o}hm reduction in infinitary lambda-calculus.
-The proof is simpler than previous proofs of this result.
-The technique of the proof is new, i.e., it is not merely a coinductive reformulation of any earlier proofs.
+In this way, we provide an elementary explanation of how to interpret coinduction in set theory.

 {\mathrm{IND}} {\mathrm{COIND}}